There are numerous other photographers taking boring shots...

 Can I submit pictures to magazines?

-Yes but please not that although you are encouraged to submit images to magazines for possible publications, please have the magazine editors contacting me upon approval for touched up, high-resolution images without watermarks.
+Yes but please note, that although you are encouraged to submit images to magazines for possible publications, please have the magazine editors contacting me upon approval for touched up, high-resolution images without watermarks.
 I do not want to see unedited proofs in low resolution quality in any magazine.
+Some low quality online/print magazines seem to publish everything people submit - including low resolution pictures with big watermarks.
 This doesn't benefit anybody in the creative team who worked on the pictures.
 Real editors understand the difference between low and high-resolution images, they should also know that legally they will need an image release form to be able to publish copyrighted work.

 Definition of 'PROOF'